Continuous Auth

 Semantic Release

-Once you have added your Project to CFA and set up a Requester and a Responder for that project you can go ahead and configure Semantic Release to use CFA.
+Once you have added your to CFA and set up a and a for that project you can go ahead and configure Semantic Release to use CFA.

 Step 1: Configure your CI environment